MPS-Net/MPS-Net_release/README.md

 ### Running the Demo

-We have prepared a nice demo code to run VIBE on arbitrary videos.
+We have prepared a demo code to run MPS-Net on arbitrary videos.
-To do this you can just run the demo is as simple as:
+To do this you can just run:

 ```bash
 # Run on a local video